-Room cooling: Produce is placed in a refrigerated room (cooler) and allowed to naturally cool to ambient temperatures.

-Coolers are normally designed to regulate temperature, airflow, humidity and other environmental factors.
+Room cooling: Produce is placed in a refrigerated room and allowed to naturally cool to ambient temperatures.
+Rooms are normally designed to regulate temperature, airflow, humidity and other environmental factors using evaporators and condensers.
 Room cooling is used for produce that has already been pre-cooled using another method and for produce that does not need to reach its minimum cooling temperature rapidly.